More fingerpointing over Dan Ryan protest

 Besides the mayor, Rauner also criticized the marchers for their tactics which he called dangerous and wrong.

-"Just as no one should walk onto a runway at O'Hare airport, no one should want on to an interstate expressway," Rauner said.
+"Just as no one should walk onto a runway at O'Hare airport, no one should walk on to an interstate expressway," Rauner said.

 "I think the governor needs to understand that civil disobedience is doing things that the mainstream feel are not acceptable," said Father Michael Pfleger, St. Sabina Church.